rifqiakrm/go-grpc-starter/README.md

-# GRPC Starter API
+# GRPC Golang Starter API

 ## Description

-GRPC Starter API is a GRPC microservice that provides a simple and secure way to access GRPC Starter.
+GRPC Golang Starter API is a GRPC microservice that provides a simple and secure way to access GRPC Starter.
 Build with monorepo, it is easy to use and easy to maintain.

 It comes pre-configured with :